bgrayburn/CV/CV/Rayburn_CV.md

 *January 2020 - February 2022*

 - Technical Lead for project after 8 months
+- Implemented analytics and software fixes to stabilize a flagship product under record usage
 - Prepared iterative technical project plans with risks and off-ramps
 - Developed toward those plans, programming in C#, JavaScript, and TypeScript
 - Developed Terraform / Infrastructure code to deploy our software
-- Setup analytics systems to monitor our deployments and scale/adjust when appropriate
 - Team was responsible for maintaining legacy system through large-scale growth as well as building a new system to better operate at large-scale

 ### Computer Scientist : New Sapience, Inc.
 _January 2016 - October 2019_

-- Built multi-platform desktop editor for proprietary data files using Javascript, Electron, and React
+- Built multi-platform desktop editor for proprietary data files using JavaScript, Electron, and React
 - Built web chat interface for communication with chat engine
 - Used Docker and Python to deploy an English syntax parser
 - Designed a query language and built an engine for rapid exploration of large graph structures